SCOTTLB/C-Spell-check/README.txt

       'make sentencecase' - builds the spell tool with the 'sentence_test.txt' input file, ignores case and output to 'sentencecase.txt'

+      'make clean' - removes all object files and executables

     Toolchain versions:

       GNU make - 3.81